zakuArbor/proxyAuth/doc/week04/Arslan_Log_Week4.md

 ## TODO
 * Peform the dual-boot
 * Install the packages/tools/dependencies
-* Configure the SSH server for connection Over Internet using Public IP address (requires Port Forwarding)
+* Configure the SSH Server for Connection Over Internet using Public IP Address (requires Port Forwarding)

 ---

 ## BLUETOOTH
 ### SETUP

-* Log in to the server comuter using public IP address
+* Log in to the server computer using Public IP Address
 ```
 Arslans-MBP:proxyAuth arslanqamar$ ssh moon@99.251.252.240
 moon@99.251.252.240's password: